News and Events

 A record number of graduate and undergraduate chemistry students recieved their diploma at the May, 11, 2013 commencement.
 A total of eight graduate and ten undergraduates students successfully completed their education in the Departement.

-After a long dedicated service to the department a faculty member and two staff members retired on May 12, 2013.
+After a long dedicated service to the department a faculty member and two staff members retired on May 10, 2013.
 Dr. Vallie Guthrie retired after a 47 years service to the department and the University.
-In addition Ms Carolyn Mayo (affectionately known as "Chemistry Mom") also retired after 18 years of dedicated service as adminstartive assisstant.
-Ms Mayo's influence in the lifes of chemistry students was felt overwhelming in the farewell party organized by the Department.
+Ms Carolyn Mayo (affectionately known as "Chemistry Mom") also retired after 18 years of dedicated service as adminstartive assisstant.
+Ms Mayo's influence in the career and personal life of chemistry students was evident during the farewell party organized by the Department.
 The 3rd person to retire this year was the popular Mr Charles Wilson who served the Department as facility manager for 30 years.
+All three will be missed by the department.

-The Chemistry Deprtment held its annual banquate on May 10 at the Memorial Center.
-The guest of honor this year was Dr. who gave an inspireing speech.
-Stuents were honored for their academic accomplishment afterwards.
+The Chemistry Deprtment held its annual banquet on May 10 at the Memorial Union Center.
+The guest of honor this year was Dr. Iris Wagstaff who gave an inspireing speech.
+Several students were honored for their academic accomplishment at the cermony.

 The Accelerated Bachlors Masters program (ABM) has been approved by the University senate and this program will be initiated next Fall.
 Two new graduate level courses are also approved, Chem 641 --Spectroscopy and Chem 642--Xray crystallography.